HELUG 2026 hosted by Rochester Institute of Technology

 The Maker’s Key: Unlocking Innovation in Campus Access Control

 Here is the agenda for our conference.
-This agenda is subject to change, particularly as it is being built.
+This agenda is subject to change.
+All times listed below are EDT.

 Sunday, June 7